Letters from Eric Roland Cotterill to his Mother, 1915 - Part 1

 Although a month out from Melbourne last Tuesday we

-are still in ignorance of our destinations.
+are still in ignorance of our destination.
 Egypt is freely

 given but the source is not authentic.
 All rumours here are said

-Principal Transport Officers [[?]].
+Principal Transport Officers cabin - boy.
 Some are very funny

 Our doctor has freely told us Egypt is our destination & given

-his lectures on the diseases commonly not with there for which
+two lectures on the diseases commonly met with there for which

 we were very thankful.
 We have been medically fortified

-Each day we have an hour lecture from either the doc
+Each day we have a one-hour lecture from either the doc,

 the adjutant or a company commander & they are very interesting